 This command shows the location of the repository on the internet.

-By running the following command you can show all of the branches in the repository, not only locally but remotely as well.
+By running the following command, you can show all of the branches in the repository locally and remotely.

 git branch -a

 root@local:/home/user/git_project/Sample-Repo# git branch -a * master remotes/origin/HEAD -> origin/master remotes/origin/master

 Now, we make changes to the script.py file in this repository.
 Now, we will see those changes through a command:

 root@local:/home/user/git_project/Sample-Repo# git diff diff – git a/script.py b/script.py index 1a9ec4e..9a9cb08 100644 - – a/script.py +++ b/script.py @@ -1,5 +1,5 @@ import requests -r = requests.get("https://coreyms.com") +r = requests.get("https://anto.online") print(r.status_code) print(r.ok)